Once you’ve setup your console the first time, you’ll be ready to receive a chat.

 When you have finished a chat with a customer and have confirmed that she needs no further assistance, click the “X” at the top right of the chat panel to close the conversation.

-We recommend getting in the habit of closing chats after the conversation has come to a natural conclusion.
+We strongly recommend getting in the habit of closing chats after the conversation has come to a natural conclusion.
 If you leave your workstation without signing-out or closing your computer, that chat session will still be assigned to you, meaning any new messages from the user will only go to you.
 Your admin can setup your Grata account rules to route back to the customer’s previous agent first.
 After giving the previous agent a chance to claim the chat again, Grata will then notify other agents.

 If you would like to re-open a chat you had with a previous customer, you can click on their name in the History section of the console side bar.
 History includes all of your chats for the previous twenty-four hours.